All Products

 IP Whitelist

-After setting the IP whitelist, users can only log on from the configured IP addresses.
-This feature is disabled by default.
-Once enabled, it takes effect immediately.
-The IP whitelist configuration information is as follows:
+After you set the IP whitelist, users can only log on from the configured IP addresses.
+This feature is disabled by default and takes effect immediately once enabled.
+The IP whitelist supports the following formats:

 • Specify IP address: For example, 192.168.0.1 allows access from the IP address 192.168.0.1.